AIcodeAcademy/ArchetypeNodeCLI/.ai/syntax.template.md

 ## Overview

-Syntax for creating templates to be processed by LLMs to generate structured content.
+Syntax for using templates to generate structured content.

-Consist of a `YAML` header section and a `Markdown` body.
+Consist of a `YAML` _header_ section and a `Markdown` _body_.

 ### YAML Header

-A metadata section to guide the LLM in generating the output file.
+A metadata section to guide the process of generating the output file.
+Defines variables and naming conventions.

 **IMPORTANT**

-Do not include the YAML header in the output document.
+Do NOT include the `YAML` header in the output document.

 ### Markdown Body

-The template content used to generate the output file.
+The template used to generate the output file.

-Contains all the text and instructions to be executed.
+Contains all the literal content, placeholders and instructions to be followed.

 ## Syntax Elements